+MINISTRY OF WATER AND ENVIRONMENT CLIMATE CHANGE DEPARTMENT

+Economic Assessment of the Impacts of Climate Change in Uganda

+National-level assessment

+Climate Change and Energy

+Introduction

 This study has analysed the supply and demand for energy in Uganda to 2050, the impact that climate change could have on supply and demand of the sector and possible adaptation measures to deal with any climate change impacts.
 The analysis has been performed using the LEAP model, which is an energy sector planning model that is widely used for this purpose.
 The model allows different kinds of energy supply to be evaluated as sources to meet demand by type of energy service in different sectors and for different periods of time.
 Options are then assessed in terms of costs and the model allows the analyst to choose the least cost combinations subject to whatever constraints are considered appropriate.

 Estimated Impacts

 Current Projections

 Energy supply in Uganda is dominated by traditional biomass, with electricity and other fuels playing a very small role.
 The current balance between supply and demand for biomass, however, is very fragile and predictions are that there will be a huge deficit of biomass in the 2020s and beyond.

-The report concludes that a Business as Usual scenario for growth in biomass demand is not sustainable and a solution is needed to address the predicted deficit.
+Metroeconomica The report concludes that a Business as Usual scenario for growth in biomass demand is not sustainable and a solution is needed to address the predicted deficit.
 Options evaluated include a major increase in the use of LPG as well as electricity for households that currently rely on biomass.
-This is feasible but will entail a large programme to import LPG (the total amount needed over the next four decades is around \$1.7 billion, or \$42 million per annum).

-Figure 1: Scenarios of projected annual fuelwood demand in Uganda the biomass deficit is met through the use of imported biomass - equal to about 86 million tons in the next 40 years, or around 2.2 million tons per year.
+This is feasible but will entail a large programme to import wood or LPG or other fuels.
+Figure 1: Scenarios of projected annual fuelwood demand in Uganda about 86 million tons in the next 40 years, or around 2.2 million tons per year.
+These broad conclusions hold under a variety of scenarios, including a higher growth in electricity demand and a reduction in hydropower capacity.
+Figure 2: Scenarios of projected demand of electricity and petroleum products in Uganda

-In addition, more electricity will have to be generated.
-With the currently proposed electricity investment programme i, almost all of the extra demand could be met, but in this scenario there will be a deficit in electricity of around 9 percent of total demand.
-This deficit could be eliminated if part of
+In addition, more electricity will have to be generated to fill the gap.
+With the currently proposed electricity investment programmei, almost all of the extra demand could be met, but in this scenario there will be a deficit in electricity of around 9 percent of total demand.
+This deficit could be eliminated if part of the biomass deficit is met through the use of imported biomass - equal to